Georgina Born: Background

-Born was born in Wheatley, Oxfordshire, the granddaughter of the physicist and Nobel laureate Max Born, daughter of the pharmacologist Gustav Born and Ann Plowden-Wardlaw, stepdaughter of American theatre director and writer George Mully, and cousin of the pop singer Olivia Newton-John.
-She is the partner of social theorist and political geographer Andrew Barry.
+Born was born in Wheatley, Oxfordshire, the granddaughter of the physicist and Nobel laureate Max Born, daughter of the pharmacologist Gustav Born, and cousin of the pop singer Olivia Newton-John.

+Born attended Godolphin and Latymer School then Purcell School in London and Dartington Hall School in Devon.

 Music

 Born studied the cello and piano at the Royal College of Music in London, and performed classical and modern music including stints with the Michael Nyman Band, the Penguin Cafe Orchestra and the Flying Lizards.
 She also studied for a year at the Chelsea School of Art.

 In June 1976, she joined the English avant-rock group Henry Cow as bass guitarist and cellist, following the departure of John Greaves.
 Henry Cow was in a period of intensive touring and Born toured Europe with the group for two years.

-After Henry Cow, Born performed and recorded with a number of groups and musicians, including fellow Henry Cow member Lindsay Cooper, National Health, Bruford, and Mike Westbrook, particularly as a cellist in the Westbrook Orchestra.
+After Henry Cow, Born performed and recorded with a number of groups and musicians, including fellow Henry Cow member Lindsay Cooper, National Health, Bruford, and Mike Westbrook, particularly as a cellist in the Mike Westbrook Orchestra.
 Her playing is prominent on Westbrook's album, The Cortege.
 Late in 1977, Born, Cooper, Sally Potter and Maggie Nichols founded the Feminist Improvising Group.
 She also recorded with The Raincoats, and played improvised music with Lol Coxhill, Steve Beresford, David Toop and others as a member of the London Musicians' Collective.

 During the 1980s, Born was an occasional member of Derek Bailey's Company, and played cello and bass guitar on numerous soundtracks for television and film for composers Lindsay Cooper and Mike Westbrook, as well as the soundtrack for the Stephen Poliakoff play Caught on a Train (1980).
 She had a walk-on part in Sally Potter's film The Gold Diggers (1983).

 Academia

-Born studied anthropology at University College London, gaining her BSc in 1982 and her PhD (supervised by Michael Gilsenan and Michael Rowlands) in 1989.
-Her first academic job (1986–89) was in the Department of Human Sciences at Brunel University, where she assisted Roger Silverstone in setting up the degree in Communication and Information Studies.
-Born moved to a lectureship in the Department of Media and Communications at Goldsmiths' College, London (1989–97), where she worked alongside Dick Hebdige.
+Born studied completed an anthropology degree and then PhD at University College London.
+Her first academic job was at Brunel University, where she assisted Roger Silverstone in setting up the degree in Communication and Information Studies.
+Born moved to a lectureship in the Department of Media and Communications at Goldsmiths' College for 8 years.